jnozzi/cocoadev.com/markdown/HowToGetHardwareAndNetworkInfo.md

 I had to fix the +machineType method.
 It was buggy.
 For one, gestaltUserVisibleMachineName returns a Pascal string, so it may not be zero-terminated, and there's a length byte at the start.
 I'm surprised the original code even worked, because the dictionary couldn't possibly match on the string with the length byte at the start.

-Also, the code was comparing an General/OSErr against NIL, which isn't good style, so I changed that to noErr for correctness' sake.
+Also, the code was comparing an OSErr against NIL, which isn't good style, so I changed that to noErr for correctness' sake.

 Finally, I added the Mac Mini, because that's what I'm running on.
 Anyone have other Mac names?
 This seems to be missing a huge bunch of the Intel Macs...

--- General/UliKusterer
+-- UliKusterer

 ----